Rishikesh-Jadhav/ARIAC-AgileRoboticsforIndustrialAutomationCompetition2023/README.md

 ## Our Team's Work

-Our team, consisting of members Rishikesh Jadhav, Vishal Sivakumar, Abhinav Garg, Nishant Pandey and Saketh Banagiri, participated in the ARIAC competition during 2023 in our ENPM663 class.
+Our team, consisting of members Myself, Vishal Sivakumar, Abhinav Garg, Nishant Pandey and Saketh Banagiri, participated in the ARIAC competition during 2023 in our ENPM663 class.
 Here's an overview of our work:

 - **Team Name**: Group6
 - **Team Members**: